 Salad dressings might seem harmless, but they can add a lot of calories to your greens.
 A small amount of some dressings can add more calories than you expect.
 Your healthy meal can quickly turn into a calorie trap.

-Think about that Asian Grilled Chicken Salad from Au Bon Pain or Applebee’s.
+Think about that Asian Grilled Chicken Salad from Au Bon discomfort or Applebee’s.
 It could have surprisingly high calories — even more than fast food meals!
 It’s surprising how quickly calories can add up.

 A Leaf of Lettuce Doesn’t Need a Bath in Calories!